josepplloo/dialing/README.md

 # Project structure.
-You can find the following structure for this project, fell free to change the variables and navigate.
+You can find the following structure for this project, feel free to change the variables and navigate.

   > In this project, the test does not use seconds to make faster the bundle construction.